Difference Between Thanksgiving and Christmas

 What is Christmas?

-Christmas is celebrated by Christians but, long before the origin of Christmas the Norse has been celebrating the winter solstice know as Yule during winter.
+Christians celebrate Christmas, but long before the origin of Christmas, the Norse had been celebrating the winter solstice, known as Yule, during winter.

-Initially Christmas trees were illuminated with candles which got replaced with electric lights now.
+Initially, Christmas trees were illuminated with candles which were replaced with electric lights.
 Ornaments like candy canes, bells and garlands are hung on the Christmas tree.

 A star or an angel is placed on the top of the tree.
 Christmas presents are placed under the Christmas tree.

-Gingerbread houses are made, homemade cakes are cookies belongs to Christmas season, people wear sweaters of green and red color to symbolize Christmas, making eggnog is also a century old custom, Christmas wreaths made up of coniferous leaves, pine cones, bells and ribbon are hung on doors, Christmas cards are sent to loved ones, Christmas lights are used to light up houses and Christmas stockings are hung on the mantel of fire place.
+Gingerbread houses are made, homemade cakes are cookies that belong to the Christmas season, people wear sweaters of green and red color to symbolize Christmas, making eggnog is also a century-old custom, Christmas wreaths made up of coniferous leaves, pine cones, bells and ribbon are hung on doors, Christmas cards are sent to loved ones, Christmas lights are used to light up houses, and Christmas stockings are hung on the mantel of the fireplace.

-Not to mention the Christmas carols echoing in every corners of the towns.
+Not to mention the Christmas carols echoing in every corner of the towns.

 He is joyful and cheering.
-It is believed that on the night of Christmas Santa rides the sky in his sleigh driven by reindeers and enters the homes of children through chimney and place presents under the Christmas tree.
+It is believed that on the night of Christmas, Santa rides the sky in his sleigh driven by reindeer, enters children’s homes through the chimney, and places presents under the Christmas tree.

 Now, people dressed as Santa can be spotted everywhere during Christmas.
 Christmas is also the time for family reunions and new beginnings.